LLNL/Silo/docs/subsets.md

 * **Description:**

-  Use this function instead of `DBAddRegion()` when you have a large number of similarly purposed regions to add to an `MRG` `tree` `AND` you can deal with the limitations of the groupel maps associated with these regions.
+  Use this function instead of `DBAddRegion()` when you have a large number of similarly purposed regions to add to an MRG `tree` `AND` you can deal with the limitations of the groupel maps associated with these regions.

   The key limitation of the groupel map associated with a region created with `DBAddRegionArray()` array and a groupel map associated with a region created with `DBAddRegion()` is that every region in the region array must reference nseg map segments (some of which can of course be of zero length).

-  Adding a region array is a substantially more efficient way to add regions to an `MRG` `tree` than adding them one at a time especially when a printf-style naming convention is used to specify the region names.
+  Adding a region array is a substantially more efficient way to add regions to an MRG `tree` than adding them one at a time especially when a printf-style naming convention is used to specify the region names.

   The existence of a percent character ('%') anywhere in regn_names[0] indicates that a printf-style namescheme is to be used.
-  The format of a printf-style namescheme to specify region names is described in the documentation of `DBMakeNamescheme()` (See [`DBMakeNamescheme`](#dbmakenamescheme)`209`.)
+  The format of a printf-style namescheme to specify region names is described in the documentation of `DBMakeNamescheme()` (See [`DBMakeNamescheme`](#dbmakenamescheme))

-  Note that the names of regions within an `MRG` `tree` are not required to obey the same variable naming conventions as ordinary Silo objects (See [`DBVariableNameValid`](./globals.md#dbvariablenamevalid).) except that `MRG` region names can in no circumstance contain either a semi-colon character (';') or a new-line character ('\n').
+  Note that the names of regions within an MRG `tree` are not required to obey the same variable naming conventions as ordinary Silo objects (See [`DBVariableNameValid`](./globals.md#dbvariablenamevalid).) except that MRG region names can in no circumstance contain either a semi-colon character (';') or a new-line character ('\n').

 ---
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>
 ### `DBSetCwr()`

-* **Summary:** Set the current working region for an `MRG` tree
+* **Summary:** Set the current working region for an MRG tree

 * **C Signature:**